-The doctor-patient relationship establishes an implied contract of confidentiality since the doctor is in a position to help you by collecting and analyzing otherwise private information.
+The doctor-patient relationship establishes an implied contract of confidentiality.
+A doctor is in a position to help you by collecting and analyzing otherwise private information.
 If the doctor asks a pharmacist to fill a prescription for a drug known to treat a serious form of cancer, for example, it would not be a breach of confidentiality.
-But if the doctor were to tell your boss that you are terminally ill, that most certainly would constitute a breach of their ethical duty to keep your information private.
+But if the doctor were to tell your boss that you are terminally ill, that would be a breach of their ethical duty.

 - A medical examination

 - Activities within your home